doughertyaaron/Web-App-DevOps-Project/README.md

 ## Kubernetes deployment to AKS
 To create and deploy the kubernetes cluster to your provisioned AKS resources on Azure, run `kubectl apply -f <absolute file path to manifest.yaml file>`.
 To check this has worked and view all pods, run `kubectl get pods -w`.
 Finally, to access the webapplication, port forward into the application using: `kubectl port-forward flask-app-deployment-67f878f7db-g2z76 5001:5001` and going to this address in your web browser: http://127.0.0.1:5000

+## CI/CD Pipeline (Azure DevOps)
+A CI/CD pipeline has been set up on Azure DevOps.
+This is stored under the project "APD DevOps Pipeline" This includes the creation of a pipeline (defined in `azure-pipelines.yaml`) and three connections to:
+* GitHub (allows certain tasks to be triggered based on activities in GitHub)
+* Docker Hub (automatically builds the docker image from the dockerfile and pushes to Docker Hub on new pushes to main)
+* Kubernetes - AKS (automatically deploys kubernetes cluster from the deployment manifest file on new pushes to main)

+This pipeline has been validate on Azure DevOps.
+Further, the AKS cluster has been accessed to ensure that it is working correctly and the dockerfile has been downloaded from DockerHub and ran to ensure that this is updated correctly.

 ### Delivery Date
 Allows the specification of a delivery date when adding an order.
 This ensures that when an order is created, a delivery date can be tagged to the order.